Shaikh Rohale Asghar

+An influential figure of the Pakistan Muslim League (N), from Daroghawala Lahore, he has served as Advisor to the Prime Minister Shehbaz Sharif.

-Early life
+Early life and family

-He was born on 24 October 1952.
+He was born on 24 October 1952 into a Kashmiri Shaikh family.
+Both his late father Sheikh Asghar and his late brother Sheikh Shakeel Asghar were involved in politics.

+His son Khurram Rohale Asghar has served as the PML-N Youth Wing Lahore President.

+His daughter Ayesha Rohale is involved in British politics, having served as a Liberal Democrat councillor for Welwyn Hatfield.

 Political career

-He was elected to the National Assembly of Pakistan from Constituency NA-83 (Lahore-III) in 1985 Pakistani general election.
+He was elected to the National Assembly of Pakistan from Constituency NA-83 (Lahore-III) in the 1985 Pakistani general election.

-He ran for the seat of the National Assembly as a candidate of Islami Jamhoori Ittehad (IJI) from Constituency NA-93 (Lahore-II) in 1988 Pakistani general election but was unsuccessful.
+He ran for the seat of the National Assembly as a candidate of Islami Jamhoori Ittehad (IJI) from Constituency NA-93 (Lahore-II) in the 1988 Pakistani general election but was unsuccessful.
 He received 41,181 votes and lost the seat to Aitzaz Ahsan.

-He was elected to the Provincial Assembly of the Punjab as a candidate of IJI from Constituency PP-118 (Lahore-III) in 1990 Pakistani general election.
+He was elected to the Provincial Assembly of the Punjab as a candidate of IJI from Constituency PP-118 (Lahore-III) in the 1990 Pakistani general election.
 He received 42,058 votes and defeated Mian Aziz-ur-Rehman Chan, a candidate of Pakistan Democratic Alliance (PDA).

-He ran for the seat of the Provincial Assembly of the Punjab as an independent candidate from Constituency PP-118 (Lahore-III) in 1993 Pakistani general election but was unsuccessful.
+He ran for the seat of the Provincial Assembly of the Punjab as an independent candidate from Constituency PP-118 (Lahore-III) in the 1993 Pakistani general election but was unsuccessful.
 He received 9,432 votes and lost the seat to Muhammad Hanif Ramay, a candidate of Pakistan Peoples Party (PPP).

-He ran for the seat of the Provincial Assembly of the Punjab as a candidate of PPP from Constituency PP-118 (Lahore-III) in 1997 Pakistani general election but was unsuccessful.
+He ran for the seat of the Provincial Assembly of the Punjab as a candidate of PPP from Constituency PP-118 (Lahore-III) in the 1997 Pakistani general election but was unsuccessful.
 He received 17,419 votes and lost the seat to Haji Imdad Hussain, a candidate of Pakistan Muslim League (N) (PML-N).

-He was re-elected to the National Assembly as a candidate of PML-N from Constituency NA-124 (Lahore-VII) in 2008 Pakistani general election.
+He was re-elected to the National Assembly as a candidate of PML-N from Constituency NA-124 (Lahore-VII) in the 2008 Pakistani general election.
 He received 71,342 votes and defeated Ayaz Imran, a candidate of PPP.

-He was re-elected to the National Assembly as a candidate of PML-N from Constituency NA-124 (Lahore-VII) in 2013 Pakistani general election.
+He was re-elected to the National Assembly as a candidate of PML-N from Constituency NA-124 (Lahore-VII) in the 2013 Pakistani general election.
 He received 119,312 votes and defeated Walid Iqbal, a candidate of Pakistan Tehreek-e-Insaf (PTI).

-He was re-elected to the National Assembly as a candidate of PML-N from Constituency NA-128 (Lahore-VI) in 2018 Pakistani general election.
+He was re-elected to the National Assembly as a candidate of PML-N from Constituency NA-128 (Lahore-VI) in the 2018 Pakistani general election.
 He received 98,199 votes and defeated Aijaz Ahmed, a candidate of PTI.